Purab Aur Pachhim: Synopsis

-In 1942, British India, Harnam (Pran) betrays a freedom fighter, and as a result is rewarded, but the freedom fighter is killed, leaving his wife, Ganga (Kamini Kaushal) and family devastated and destitute.
-Years later, after the Indian Independence in 1947, the freedom fighter's son, Bharat (Manoj Kumar), has grown up and goes to London for higher studies.
-On his arrival in Britain, He meets his father's college friend, Sharma (Madan Puri) with his westernized wife, Rita (Shammi) and daughter, Preeti (Saira Banu) and the hippie son, Shankar (Rajendra Nath).

-Preeti has long blonde hair, wears mini-dresses, smokes and drinks and has no idea of Indian values till she meets Bharat.
-He is, of course, shocked to see that many Indians in London are ashamed of their roots and even changed their names to sound western.
-Or others who long for their country, but stay in the UK for financial reasons, like Sharma with his stack of K. L. Saigal records.
-He takes it upon himself to try and change their way of thinking, while both Bharat and Preeti fall in love with each other.
-Later on, with his mother's and Guruji (Ashok Kumar)'s approval, he promised to marry Preeti.
+In the wake of the Quit India Movement in 1942, Harnam (Pran) betrays a freedom fighter and as a result is rewarded, but the freedom fighter is killed, leaving his wife, Ganga (Kamini Kaushal) and her family devastated and destitute.
+Years later, after India won its independence, the freedom fighter's son, Bharat (meaning "India") (Manoj Kumar), grows up and goes to London for higher studies.
+On his arrival in Britain, Bharat meets his father's college friend, Sharma (Madan Puri) with his wife Rita (Shammi), daughter Preeti (Saira Banu) and hippie son Shankar (Rajendra Nath).
+Preeti, having fully become Westernised, has long blonde hair, wears mini-dresses (though in many scenes, they appear to resemble kimonos), smokes, drinks and has no idea of Indian values until she meets Bharat, who becomes shocked to see that many Indians in London are ashamed of their roots and even changed their names to sound Western.
+However, Bharat also realises that others do long for India but stay in Britain for financial reasons, like Sharma with his stack of K. L. Saigal records.
+He takes it upon himself to try and change their way of thinking, while he and Preeti fall in love with each other.
+Later on, with his mother's and Guruji (Ashok Kumar)'s approval, he promises to marry Preeti.
+Impressed by Bharat's idealism, Preeti agrees to marry him, but is not willing to come to India just yet.
+When Bharat persuades her, she eventually adopts the traditional lifestyle.

-Preeti is impressed by Bharat's idealism and wants to marry him, but doesn't want to live in India.
-Bharat wants her to come to India and see what it's like before she rejects it.
-The purity of India redeems her and she gives up smoking, drinking and minis to adopt the traditional lifestyle.